Worcestershire County Cricket League: Divisional structure

 For the 2021 season several of the league's lower divisions were regionalised, so that the top 8 divisions (Premier to Division 7) remained county wide, but Divisions 8 and 9 were regionalised into North, South, East and West divisions.
 For the 2022 season a county wide Division 8 was added, with three regional divisions in Division 9 and four regional divisions in the new Division 10.
 This was adjusted again for 2023, with Divisions 7 & 8 being regionalised into Division 7 North & South, and Division 8 being split into four regional divisions of North, South, East & West.
 At the bottom of the league, Division 9 has two divisions of North and South.

 For the 2023 season the league took over the administration of the Marches Cricket League, with the winners (and potentially 2nd-placed team) in Marches League Division 1 being offered the chance to compete in the Division 8 playoffs.
-The rest of the Marches League Divisions will operate on a two-up, two down basis, apart from there being no relegation from Division 3.
+The rest of the Marches League Divisions would operate on a two-up, two down basis, apart from there being no relegation from Division 3.
+The Marches League was finally disbanded after the 2024 season and fully absorbed into the league for the 2025 season, with the league operating on a linear basis covering the whole of Worcestershire and Herefordshire from the Premier Division down to Division 6, then regionalising below that with Division 7 split into 3 divisions, and Divisions 8 & 9 each split into 4 divisions.

+Further regionalisation took place in time for the 2026 season, from Division 5 downwards, with Divisions 5, 6 & 7 being split into North and South, Division 8 being split into 3 divisions, and Division 9 remaining with 4 different regional divisions, two divisions each covering North & South Worcestershire and North & South Herefordshire.

-For 2025 the Worcestershire County Cricket League will be made up of the following divisions and clubs:
+For 2026 the Worcestershire County Cricket League will be made up of the following divisions and clubs: